-2019 Legislative Priorities
+2020 Legislative Priorities

 The Academy will continue to explore ways to increase quality physician access to patients in Iowa through workforce programs like the Primary Care Rural Loan Repayment Program drafted by the IAFP in 2014.
-Fully funding, and in some cases increasing the funding, for these programs is critical to maintain a physician centered primary care workforce in Iowa; 1) Rural Primary Care Loan Repayment Program, 2) Medical Residency Programs and 3) additional funding for psychiatric training at Des Moines University.
+Fully funding, and in some cases increasing the funding, for these programs is critical to maintain a physician centered primary care workforce in Iowa.
+As such, IAFP supports:

 IAFP is opposed to legislation that would erode physician’s ability to practice within their full scope and put Iowa patients in harms way.
 To this end, IAFP is aware of the following perennial legislative initiatives:

 - Pharmacy Statewide protocols.
 IAFP will monitor the legislation put forth to ensure patients care and the physician-patient relationship is not compromised.
 Pharmacists will continue to pursue legislation next year.

 - Direct entry midwives.
 The IAFP opposes direct entry midwives due to their lack of educational and medical training, and the impact this gap in education has on caring for their patients.